canonical/charm-storage-connector/README.md

 snap install charmcraft
 make build
 ```
-This will create the `iscsi-connector.charm` file and place it in the `.build` directory.
+This will create the `storage-connector.charm` file and place it in the `.build` directory.

-To deploy this subordinate charm on a ubuntu unit, deploy `cs:ubuntu` first.
+To deploy this subordinate charm with ISCSI on a ubuntu unit, deploy `cs:ubuntu` first.
 ```
 juju add-model my-test-model
-juju deploy cs:ubuntu --series bionic juju deploy cs:iscsi-connector juju relate ubuntu iscsi-connector
+juju deploy cs:ubuntu --series bionic juju deploy cs:storage-connector juju relate ubuntu storage-connector
 ```

 To edit the config of the target or the port:
 ```
-juju config iscsi-connector target=<TARGET_IP> juju config iscsi-connector port=<PORT>
+juju config storage-connector iscsi-target=<TARGET_IP> juju config storage-connector iscsi-port=<PORT>
 ```

 To restart services manually, two actions exist: